dorinemerlat/CompEvo/README.md

 # CompEvo User Guide
 ## Comparative and Evolutionary Genomics Workflow

-Snakemake workflow for comparative and evolutionary genomics, il est fait pour analyser les prédictions générés par [EXOGAP](https://github.com/dorinemerlat/EXOGAP).
+Snakemake workflow for comparative and evolutionary genomics.
+It is specially adapted to analyze the predictions generated [EXOGAP](https://github.com/dorinemerlat/EXOGAP).

 ## Authors
 Dorine Merlat, iCube, University of Strasbourg, France, dorine.merlat@etu.unistra.fr

 ## What is CompEvo ?

 ## Getting Started
 ### Prerequisites